wobkobi/discord-chatgpt-bot/README.md

    - Sends a single ChatCompletion with a mixed `content` array of `{ type: "text" }` and `{ type: "image_url" }` entries.

 4. **Response Handling**
-   - Applies `fixMathFormatting` + mention & emoji normalization
+   - Applies `fixMathFormatting` + mention & emoji normalisation
    - Replies back in Discord and logs to memory

 ## Contributing